 Joint European Stroke Organisation (ESO) and World Stroke Organisation (WSO) Conference

 The ESO-WSO conference promises to attract acclaimed experts in stroke from around the world.
 The conference will showcase a cutting-edge educational and scientific experience, focusing on the latest developments in stroke prevention, acute management and restorative care after stroke.
 Join the ESO-WSO conference for four days of debates, discussions and collaborations in the exciting city of Vienna, Austria.

-Our annual Keynote Lectures are prestigious events that showcase some of the latest advancements being made in stroke research.
+Our annual research events are prestigious events which showcase some of the latest advancements being made in stroke research.